Ford F-150 Insurance Rates

 Rates are averaged for all Ford F-150 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Low Cost Ford F-150 Insurance
+How to Find the Cheapest Ford F-150 Insurance

-Finding better rates on car insurance requires being a good driver, maintaining good credit, not filing small claims, and taking advantage of discounts.
-Invest time comparing rates every year by quoting rates from direct carriers like Progressive, GEICO, and Esurance, and also from local independent and exclusive agents.
+Finding better rates on car insurance not only requires being a good driver, but also having good credit, refrain from filing small claims, and taking advantage of discounts.
+Spend time shopping around every couple of years by quoting rates from direct car insurance companies like Progressive, GEICO, and Esurance, and also from local exclusive and independent agents.

-The following list is a review of the coverage data covered in the charts and tables above.
+The following list is a recap of the material that was touched on above.

-- Drivers age 16 to 20 are charged the highest prices, as much as $297 per month for full coverage
+- Drivers age 16 to 20 are charged the highest prices, with the cost nearing $402 per month if they have full coverage

-- Higher risk drivers who have several accidents or serious violations pay an average of $990 more annually than a safer driver
+- Higher risk drivers that have major violations or accidents may pay on average $1,480 more each year than a safer driver

 Now that’s a lot of information to absorb from one article.
 The key takeaways we want you to learn are that auto insurance costs are constantly changing.
 The cost to insure a Ford F-150 today will be different that the cost in six or 12 months.